gaith7/BigTrustScheduling/README.md

 * We employ a datset collected by Bitbrains, a service provider that is specialized in managed hosting and business computation for enterprises.
 *  (hadoop_vm_configuration.bash)
  will run jobtracker, tasktracker, namenode, datanode on the specific nodes according to your configuration.
+* In $HADOOP_HOME/conf/masters, enter the hostname or host IP of your namenode (don't forget to remove the default one if you don't need     it).
+* In $HADOOP_HOME/conf/slaves, enter the hostname or host IP of your datanode (don't forget to remove the default one if you don't need     it).
 * To use the scheduler, you also need to start a physical server that tasktracer is located on.
 The tasktracer will report CPU, RAM,       bandwidth, and disk usage.
+* In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where Hadoop holds its data, use absolute path). and                fs.default.name.
+* In $HADOOP_HOME/conf/hdfs-site.xml, configure the block size and packet size(strip size), block size should be a multiple of packet      size.
 #### Create a new conda environment for our dependencies
 $ conda create -n demo -c conda-yarn conda-pack ipython pyarrow
 #### Activate the environment